reiryuki/Miui-Security-Magisk-Module/README.md

 # Miui Security Center Magisk Module

+## DISCLAIMER
+- Miui apps are owned by Xiaomi™.
+- The MIT license specified here is for the Magisk Module, not for Miui apps.

 ## Descriptions
-- Security, System service plugin, Cleaner, and MIUI security components app by Xiaomi Inc.
+- Security, System service plugin, Cleaner, and MIUI security components app by Xiaomi Inc. ported and integrated as a Magisk Module for all supported and rooted devices with Magisk

+## Sources
+- apkmirror.com com.miui.securitycenter, com.miui.securityadd, com.miui.cleanmaster, & com.miui.guardprovider Xiaomi Inc.

 ## Screenshots
 - https://t.me/androidryukimods/219